Gagan Gupta: Entrepreneurship in sustainable development

-With Equitane (formerly the ATIF fund), Gagan Gupta created the electric vehicle startup Spiro, specializing in electric motorcycles and battery-changing infrastructure.
+With Equitane, Gagan Gupta created the electric vehicle startup Spiro, specializing in electric motorcycles.
+In October 2025, Spiro announced what it described as the largest investment ever made in electric mobility in Africa, with a record $100 million fundraising round from Afreximbank and a private investor.
 By 2025, Spiro is operating in six African countries: Togo, Benin, Rwanda, Kenya, Uganda and Nigeria.

 Equitane is also behind Solen, a company focused on solar energy and electricity storage in Gabon, Benin, Togo and Chad.
 Solen operates 50 MW of active projects and is developing a further 300 MW.
 Solen is an independent power producer.
 It operates Ayémé Solar Power Station.

-Gagan Gupta also founded the African Trade and Distribution Company (ATDC) to boost intra-African trade.
+Gagan Gupta also founded the African Trade and Distribution Company (ATDC), a vehicle designed to strengthen intra-African trade.

-In 2021, Arise acquires 35% of Aera Group, which operates in the carbon credits market.
+In 2021, Arise acquired 35% of Aera Group, which operates in the carbon credits market.

-In 2023, Arise IIP acquires a 17.6% stake in Crystalchain, a French company specializing in supply chain transparency via blockchain.
+In 2023, Arise IIP acquired a 17.6% stake in Crystalchain, a French company specializing in supply chain transparency via blockchain.

 Private life

 Gagan Gupta is married with two children.

-He played a key role in the creation of the Gabon Marathon, by making Olam the first official sponsor of this competition.
+A long-distance runner, he initiated the organization of the Gabon Marathon, by making Olam the first official sponsor of this event.
 In 2023, the race gathered 14,000 runners.

 Awards

-Gagan Gupta was named vice president of the Giants Club as a reward fostering sustainable and environmentally friendly industrialization, as well as the establishment of Africa's first carbon-neutral special economic zone (GSEZ).
+Gagan Gupta was named vice president of the Giants Club in recognition of his efforts to foster sustainable and environmentally friendly industrialization, as well as the establishment of Africa's first carbon-neutral special economic zone (GSEZ).
 The Giants Club supports African governments in the protection of their natural resources, and promotes economic development.